Jeannette, Pennsylvania

 Jeannette is a city in Westmoreland County, Pennsylvania, United States.
 The population was 8,780 at the 2020 census.
 Jeannette was founded in 1888 and named after Jeannette Hartupee McKee, the wife of one of the city's founders, H. Sellers McKee.
 It is part of the Pittsburgh metropolitan area.

 History

 Perhaps the oldest historical reference to the area that became Jeannette is the role the area played in the Pontiac War in 1763.
-The Bushy Run Battlefield marks the spot where Colonel Henry Boquet led the British and American troops to defeat the Indians in a battle on the 5th and 6 August that year.
+The Bushy Run Battlefield marks the spot where Colonel Henry Boquet led the British and American troops to defeat the Indians in a battle on the 5th and 6th of August that year.
 This victory is credited with helping to prevent the capture of Fort Pitt, and it served the purpose of reopening communication and supply lines.
-Today, this 200 acre historical landmark is the site of a museum, nature trails, picnic areas, and an annual reenactment of the Battle of Bushy Run.
+The 200 acre historical landmark is the site of a museum, nature trails, picnic areas, and an annual reenactment of the Battle of Bushy Run.